BORTAC

-The Border Patrol Tactical Unit (BORTAC) is one of two police tactical units in the Special Operations Group under the United States Border Patrol (USBP).
-It specializes in counterterrorism, high-risk tactical law enforcement situations, hostage rescue, operating in difficult to access terrain, reconnaissance, and tactical special operations.
+The Border Patrol Tactical Unit (BORTAC) is the tactical unit of the United States Border Patrol (USBP).
+It provides an immediate-response capability for high-risk incidents in the United States and abroad.
+Members support the Border Patrol mission through high-risk warrants, reconnaissance, foreign law-enforcement capacity building, counternarcotics and counter-smuggling operations.
 In 2007, BORTAC was placed under the command of the newly formed Special Operations Group (SOG) together with the Border Patrol Search, Trauma, and Rescue (BORSTAR).